mtkimmins/LTSDM_hack/PureBin/documentation.md

 * If discrepancy: write location, all file bytes, most democratic value entered.
 * Repeat until all bytes read
 * Provide sheet C

+# Future Improvements
+* Auto-validate length compatibility as you upload files as inputs
+* Cap the number of files you can input to 10
+* Popup window when 2:3 ratio mutation is found (implement pre-settings)
+* Make a way to alert me on my phone when consolidation is completed.